 Seeing your partner attempt to learn something new just for you is heartwarming and only gives you more to experience, talk about, and share.
 Sports, Netflix, languages, traveling, hiking, or chess, choose anything that your partner loves and begin!
 Even if you hate the activity, you will still have loads of fun.

-9. From bold declarations of love to quiet kisses and flowers
+8. From bold declarations of love to quiet kisses

 Some of us might like a quiet personal gesture occasionally, while others might prefer more bold and public displays of affection daily—romance is for everyone.
 Now, there is enough literature and cinema to confuse you regarding how to be romantic.
-You can go for those big and bold marriage proposal ideas, but at the same time, it’s vital to not forget that a weekly date is also among the great examples of effort in a relationship.
+You can go for those big and bold marriage proposal ideas, but at the same time, it’s vital to not forget that a weekly date is one of the sure-shot ways for creating memories.

 You could also invest in that travel plan that you have been keeping on hold because of work.
 And, of course, an occasional gift – go personal on that one.
-To show effort in a relationship, go personal and show your partner not only do you care but also that you notice.
+To make your partner feel special, go personal and show your partner not only do you care but also that you notice.
 Show your attention, your commitment, love, interest, and create a common ground for some cheery banter as well as passionate debates.

 Related Reading: How Do You Set Emotional Boundaries In Relationships?

 9. It’s about time and effort in a relationship

 Research points out that a flawed work-life balance spills over into personal relationships.
 People tend to overwork, get stressed and then take it all out on their partners.
 So, one of the worst relationship mistakes that one makes is not being able to find the right equilibrium.
 A relationship gets messed up when there is an imbalance.
 Work and relationship, family and relationship, friends and relationship, me-time and relationship…the list goes.